 6. Get support for the immediate postpartum period.

 Any type of help is appreciated when a new baby arrives!
-Postpartum doulas are trained to facilitate the bond between parents and baby, and recognize the signs of postpartum depression.
+Postpartum doulas are trained to facilitate the bond between parents and baby and recognize the signs of postpartum depression.
 Such doulas or infant care specialists will assist your family with light housekeeping and meal prep, providing a much-needed extra pair of helping hands!
-If you're in the metro Atlanta area, review the postpartum services of Parent Nurture.

 Have the contact info of a local Lactation Consultant on hand.
 Let's face it, breastfeeding can be difficult and new parents need expert help at a moment's notice.
 Ask your doula, childbirth instructor, or your OB or midwife for a referral.